• Skip to primary navigation

 Instructions

-• Add cubed potatoes, garlic, sweet paprika, and sauté for 1 minute.
+- Sprinkle the mixture with ¼ cup all-purpose flour and fry for 1 minute, stirring constantly.
+Add the cubed potatoes, garlic, and 1 Tablespoon sweet ground paprika, and sauté for 1 minute.

-• Reduce heat to a minimum, cover with a lid, and cook, occasionally stirring, for 20 minutes or until potatoes soften.
+- Reduce the heat to a minimum, cover with a lid, and cook, stirring occasionally, for 15-20 minutes or until the potatoes soften.

 Notes